wlm-dcgs/wlm-dcgs.github.io/_posts/2017-02-20-Blog-post-for-13th-February-2017-‘I-Got-99-Problems-But-A-Switch-Ain’t-One’-until-'PygLatin'.md

 Today I spent about 20 minutes lesson simply trying to get passed one stage by the name of 'I got 99 problems but a switch ain't one’.
 However, having reread the questions more slowly and properly, I was then able to do it in about thirty seconds.
 I then did a few more stages, reached PygLatin and worked on that for the last ten minutes.</td>
   </tr>
   <tr>
-    <td>What limited my learning?
-Which habits do I need to work on?</td>
+    <th>What limited my learning?
+Which habits do I need to work on?</th>
   </tr>
   <tr>
     <td>
 I did NOT read the instructions at the start of this lesson (BIG mistake).
 As this meant I could not do it, I spent quite a long time just thinking about over-complicated things that would not make ‘I got 99 problems but a switch ain’t one’ work.</td>
   </tr>
   <tr>
-    <td>What will I change for next time?
-How will I improve my learning?</td>
+    <th>What will I change for next time?
+How will I improve my learning?</th>
   </tr>
   <tr>
     <td>